Steps to importing vehicles, machinery, or parts

-Should contaminants be found, the vehicle, machinery, or tyres may be cleaned by MPI or dealt with in an MPI-approved facility.
+If contaminants are found the vehicle, machinery, or parts may be cleaned by MPI or dealt with in an MPI-approved facility.

-If contamination or live organisms are found in or on your item you will be given the option to:
+If live pests are found in or on your item you will be given the option to:

 - treat the contamination (for example, by fumigation or heat treatment)